tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: `Context` object.
+- `context`: `Context` object
-- operateName: user-defined operation name.
+- `operateName`: user-defined operation name.
 The callback result will return it as-is, which is used to identify the operation to which the callback belongs.
-- callback: callback of the operation of clearing all tags.
+- `callback`: callback of tag clearing operation

 #### Processing result